githeshuai/sg_software/README.md

 ### Installing on Linux

 A pre-built binary is available [here](https://github.com/shotgunsoftware/browser-plugin/blob/binary/npShotgunIntegration.so?raw=true).
+For it to run you need to have libgtk2 installed.

-This binary was built on CentOS 6.3 and has fairly minimal library dependencies.
+This binary was built on CentOS 6.3 and has fairly minimal library dependencies (libgtk2).
 There is a good chance it will work on any Linux system based on a 2.6 kernel.
 To install it copy the binary to */usr/lib64/mozilla/plugins* or *~/.mozilla/plugins*.